Information Transmission

 Optical Connector

-Optical connectors are products that precisely align the axes Optcal Fiber and bring the end faces close together or into contact to achieve low-loss, highly reliable repeatable connections.
-Optical connectors are application for single-core fiber connections and multi-core bulk connections (Fig. 1), and there are multiple connection methods for each.
-Fujikura has core technologies in each connection method and provides a variety of solutions to meet customer applications.
-PC connections are a method in which the end faces Optcal Fiber are physically contacted with each other, and Fujikura has developed low-loss, multi-core optical connectors using high-precision polishing technology and precision resin molding technology.
-In addition to PC connections, we also provide field-assembled optical connector solutions (Fig. 2) that combine refractive index matching materials and connections using fusion splicers.
-In addition, in recent years, the increase in data traffic in hyperscale data center (HSDCs) has led to increased density in optical connectors and optical wiring solutions.
-As a solution to this problem, Fujikura is expanding its MMC ferrule connectors (Fig. 3), which are key components for small and high-density connections, and wiring solutions into these new fields.
-In addition, we are currently developing products compatible with 80um clad fibers to achieve even smaller and higher density.
-We are also working on the development of an MCF-MPO connector (Figure 4), which is a multi-core optical connector assembled from multi-core fibers that have multiple cores, which are the paths for multiple signals, in a single fiber, enabling even higher density.
+Optical connectors precisely align Optical Fiber and bring their end faces into close proximity or contact, achieving low-loss, highly reliable, repeatable connections.
+They are application in single-fiber and multi-fiber connectors (Figure 1), each with multiple connection methods.
+Fujikura possesses core technologies in each connection method and offers a variety of solutions tailored to customer applications.
+PC connection physically connects the end faces Optical Fiber.
+Fujikura has been developing low-loss and multi-fiber optical connectors using high-precision polishing and precision resin molding technologies.
+In addition to PC connection, we also offer field-assembled optical connector solutions (Figure 2) that combine refractive index matching materials and Fusion Splicer.
+In recent years, the increasing data traffic volume in hyperscale data center (HSDCs) has led to increased demand for high-density optical connectors and optical wiring solutions.
+To address this challenge, Fujikura is expanding into this new field with its compact, high-density MMC ferrule connectors (Figure 3), a key component, and wiring solutions.
+In addition, we are developing products compatible with 80 µm clad Optical Fiber, which will enable even greater miniaturization and density.
+To achieve even greater density, we are also working on developing a multi-core optical connector, the MCF-MPO connector (Figure 4), which assembles multi-core fibers with multiple cores in a single fiber.

 Figure 2: Examples of field-assembled connectors (Left: fusion-type MPO connector, Right: refractive index-matched single-fiber connector)